 Housing

 Safe, secure housing is vital for good health.
 Poor housing can affect physical and mental wellbeing.
-That’s why we’re working with local councils, housing providers and community partners to make homes in south London healthier places to live.
+That’s why we’re working with NHS, local councils, housing providers and community partners to make homes in south London healthier places to live.

 What we’re working on